 Background

-Insecticide treated nets (ITNs) have served as the cornerstone of malaria vector control for the past two decades.
-Over 2.5 billion ITNs have been delivered to countries [1], primarily through periodic mass distribution campaigns scheduled at three-year intervals, aligning with the expected lifespan of nets.
+Insecticide treated nets (ITNs) have served as the cornerstone of malaria vector control in sub-Saharan Africa for the past two decades.
+Over 2.5 billion ITNs have been delivered to countries [1], primarily through periodic mass distribution campaigns scheduled at approximately three-year intervals, aligning with the expected lifespan of nets.
 Recent work has shown significant variation in ITN durability across geographic zones, and while some studies support a three-year median lifespan, multi-country analyses of ITN retention times indicate half of countries can expect two years or less of useful life for the majority of nets they distribute [2].
-The implications of shorter-than-expected retention times have important implications for the ways in countries quantify ITNs for mass campaigns, and raise several key questions.
+The implications of shorter-than-expected retention times have important implications for the way countries quantify ITN commodity need for mass campaigns, and raise several key questions.
 First, what is the projected impact of the mismatch in campaign cycle and ITN retention in terms of overall ITN coverage?
-Second, if mass campaigns every three years are insufficient due to ITNs lasting only 1-2 years, is switching to a two-year campaign cycle indicated, or are there alternative ways to distribute ITNs to ensure high rates of ITN access are maintained over time?
-Third, with what we know now about ITN retention and ITN distribution modalities, is population divided by 1.8 the correct quantification approach for mass campaigns for all countries?
+Second, if mass campaigns every three years are insufficient due to ITNs lasting only 1-2 years, is switching to a two-year campaign cycle indicated, or are there alternative or supplemental ways to distribute ITNs to ensure high rates of ITN access are maintained over time?
+Third, with what we know now about ITN retention and ITN distribution modalities, is population divided by 1.8 (as currently recommended [ref]) the correct quantification approach for mass campaigns for all countries?
 Finally, what would optimum ITN quantification look like for countries given their particular ITN retention times, aiming to sustain high levels of ITN access (the necessary, but not sufficient, precursor to ITN use)?

-This paper explores these questions using a stock and flow model to project population ITN access for countries in sub-Saharan Africa over five different distribution scenarios, using estimated ITN retention times from Bertozzi-Villa et al [2] and varying quantification approaches within each distribution scenario.
+This paper explores these questions using an existing stock and flow model [ref] to project population ITN access for countries in sub-Saharan Africa over five different distribution scenarios, using estimated ITN retention times from Bertozzi-Villa et al [2] and varying quantification approaches within each distribution scenario.

 Methods